Amyyyyeah/ARES/README.md

 ## Instructions

+Our trained models are available at https://huggingface.co/JCAC/ARES/~.
+To use our trained models, please put the them under the ```models``` folder.
-If using the AOKVQA dataset, change the following paths to the AOKVQA dataset and also change the vision features to AOKVQA.
+(If using the AOKVQA dataset, change the following paths to the AOKVQA dataset path in the code and bash arguments.)

 ### [Step 1] RL training (4 NVIDIA A100 GPUs with 80GB memory) - RL.sh